-HB5217, a bill in the Connecticut house that would put severe restrictions on the use of drones by law enforcement within the state, was introduced this year.
-It has been moved to the Joint Committee on Judiciary where it will need to pass through a majority before a vote can be taken in the whole house.Details
+HB2158, a bill that would put severe restrictions on the use of drones by government officials within the state of Pennsylvania, was introduced on Apr.
+7 by Rep. Gordon Denlinger (R-99).
+It was promptly referred to the Judiciary Committee where it will need to pass through a majority before it can be voted upon by the whole house.Details